dper/kanjioftheday/README.md

 Contact
 =======

-If you want to contact the author, here are some ways.
-Bug reports and improvements are always welcome.
+Suggestions and comments are always welcome.

 * <https://dperkins.org/>